Societatea de Transport București

-Societatea de Transport București (STB; English: Bucharest Transit Corporation) is one of the main public transit operators in Bucharest, Romania, owned by the Municipality of Bucharest.
+Societatea de Transport București (stylized as STB; English: Bucharest Transport Company) is the main public transit operator in Bucharest, Romania, owned by the Municipality of Bucharest.
 From 1990 to 2018, the company had a different legal status and was known as the Regia Autonomă de Transport București (RATB).

-STB operates a complex network of buses, trolleybuses, light rail and trams – in fact, STB operates all public transport except the Bucharest Metro, which is managed by Metrorex.
-STB has an average of approximately 1,180,000 daily individual rides of which 540,000 with buses, 520,000 with light rail and trams, and 120,000 with trolleybuses.
+STB operates under TPBI a complex network of buses, trolleybuses, light rail and trams.

+In 2019, STB had an average of approximately 1,180,000 daily individual rides of which 540,000 with buses, 520,000 with light rail and trams, and 120,000 with trolleybuses.

 Overview

 While owned entirely by the General Council of Bucharest, STB is an autonomous company.
 On 13 September 2018, it became a public company (Societate pe acțiuni) and adopted its current name (not to be confused with the pre-World War II name Societatea de Tramvaie București).
 The Municipality of Bucharest is the company's only shareholder, and it is not publicly traded on a stock market.

 Within the STB operates URAC (Uzina de Reparații și Atelierele Centrale), a section specialized in the tram production and repair.